mhdi-742/DevDash/README.md

 ```
 git push origin main
 ```
-6. Create a PR: Click on sync fork in your repositoryy
+6. Create a PR: Click on sync fork in your repository